Jordan Dog Training are specialists in interpreting canine body language, and have been helping solve canine behaviour problems for many years.

 Rachel has been working at Guide dogs Queensland in the breeding centre, and has also previously worked with the dogs in training.
 She has a keen interest in trick training and brain games, and she loves watching dogs think and interact with their owners.

 With her own portable studio and choices of backdrops, Rachel’s 10 years in pet photography enables her to capture beautiful, well lit photos that capture the essence of our best friends!
 She takes Puppy school photos regularly for Jordan Dog Training and is available for studio photos at the weekends.
 See Rachel’s website or follow her on Facebook.

 CertIV VN, CertIV TAE

-At home Tabatha has 3 dogs and 4 parrots – all rescues.
-She has a soft spot for those who need a little extra help and attention and she loves to help other families manage the special needs cases.
+At home, Tabatha has a house full of rescues including three dogs and four parrots.
+She has a soft spot for those who need a little extra help and attention.

 Michelle’s favourite part about animal training (and people training!) is seeing both the pet and handler progress session-by-session until they ultimately learn to work as a team.
 Excitement and pride at Michelle’s end are hard to hide when class members are able to nail that exercise they have been practicing for weeks.

 Undeniably, Michelle has always had a passion for dogs and the workings of their minds, with her first taste of dog training coming by joining her parents with their Bloodhounds in the Show ring.
 It was, however, not until Michelle adopted her 7-year-old Australian Shepherd, Neo, that she knew dog training was where her future lay.

 Neo has now moved on and is running amok over the Rainbow Bridge, and Michelle shares her life with 4 (yes, four!) dogs who keep her on her toes and make her smile every day.